eltons-academy/az-204/labs/resourcegroups/README.md

 az group create --help
 ```

-The only required parameters are the group name and the region - which is confusingly referred to as the _location_ in most other `az` commands.
+The only required parameters are the group name and the location.

 </details><br/>

 The CLI help text shows you how to find the list of regions too.

-📋 Create a new RG called `labs-rg-2` in a different region from the first, with the same tag `courselabs=azure`.
+📋 Create a new RG called `labs-rg-2` in a different region from the first, with the same tag `course=az204`.

 <details>
   <summary>Not sure how?</summary>